brotherelric/discord-ui/README.md

     > [more information](https://discord-ui.readthedocs.io/en/latest/listeners.html)

     ## **Changed**
-    - SelectedMenu
+    - SelectInteraction
-    > `SelectedMenu.selected_values` are not the raw values that were selected, `SelectMenu.selected_options` are the options of type `SlashOption` that were selected
+    > `SelectInteraction.selected_values` are not the raw values that were selected, `SelectMenu.selected_options` are the options of type `SlashOption` that were selected
     - MISSING => None
     > All instance values that were `MISSING` by default are now `None`